Wynona, Oklahoma

 Wynona is an incorporated town in central Osage County, Oklahoma, United States.
 It was founded by a local Osage-Cherokee rancher, Antoine Rogers, in 1903.
-The population was 437 at the 2010 census, a 17.7 percent decline from 531 in 2000.
+As of the 2020 census, the community had 370 residents.

 History

 An Osage-Cherokee rancher, Antoine Rogers, settled in the area that would become the town of Wynona in 1871, after the Osage tribe had been removed from Kansas to Indian Territory by the U. S. Government.
 In 1903, the Missouri, Kansas and Texas Railway (also known as the MK&T or Katy railroad) built a line across Rogers's land.
 A store was built adjacent to the track, and that event is considered the establishment of Wynona, which soon became a cattle shipping point.